-- Equity Securities Risk Stock markets are volatile.
-The price of equity securities fluctuates based on changes in a company's financial condition and overall market and economic conditions. - High Portfolio Turnover Risk The Fund may engage in active and frequent trading of its portfolio securities.
+- The Fund's claims to recover foreign withholding taxes may not be successful, and if the likelihood of recovery of foreign withholding taxes materially decreases, due to, for example, a change in tax regulation or approach in the foreign country, accruals in the Fund's net asset value for such refunds may be written down partially or in full, which will adversely affect the Fund's net asset value. - The European financial markets have recently experienced volatility and adverse trends due to concerns about economic downturns in, or rising government debt levels of, several European countries.
+These events may spread to other countries in Europe.
+These events may affect the value and liquidity of certain of the Fund's investments. - High Portfolio Turnover Risk The Fund may engage in active and frequent trading of its portfolio securities.
 High portfolio turnover (more than 100%) may result in increased transaction costs to the Fund, including brokerage commissions, dealer mark-ups and other transaction costs on the sale of the securities and on reinvestment in other securities.
 The sale of Fund portfolio securities may result in the realization and/or distribution to shareholders of higher capital gains or losses as compared to a fund with less active trading policies.
-These effects of higher than normal portfolio turnover may adversely affect Fund performance. - Investment Style Risk Under certain market conditions, growth investments have performed better during the later stages of economic expansion and value investments have performed better during periods of economic recovery.
-Therefore, these investment styles may over time go in and out of favor.
+These effects of higher than normal portfolio turnover may adversely affect Fund performance. - Investment Style Risk Under certain market conditions, growth investments have performed better during the later stages of economic expansion.
+Therefore, this investment style may over time go in and out of favor.
 At times when the investment style used by the Fund is out of favor, the Fund may underperform other equity funds that use different investment styles. - Leverage Risk Some transactions may give rise to a form of economic leverage.
 These transactions may include, among others, derivatives, and may expose the Fund to greater risk and increase its costs.
 The use of leverage may cause the Fund to liquidate portfolio positions when it may not be advantageous to do so to satisfy its obligations or to meet any required asset segregation requirements.
 Increases and decreases in the value of the Fund's portfolio will be magnified when the Fund uses leverage. - Market Risk and Selection Risk Market risk is the risk that one or more markets in which the Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
 The value of a security or other asset may decline due to changes in general market conditions, economic trends or events that are not specifically related to the issuer of the security or other asset, or factors that affect a particular issuer or issuers, exchange, country, group of countries, region, market, industry, group of industries, sector or asset class.
 Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues like pandemics or epidemics, recessions, or other events could have a significant impact on the Fund and its investments.
 Selection risk is the risk that the securities selected by Fund management will underperform the markets, the relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
-The Fund seeks to pursue its investment objective by using proprietary models that incorporate quantitative analysis and is subject to "Model Risk" as described below.
 This means you may lose money.